System-Genesis/logger-genesis/README.md

 -   service -> Name of the service

--   uri -> Connection URI of rabbitMQ
+-   logQueueName -> Name of the Log's Queue

 -   createRabbitConnection -> True if need to create connection to rabbitMQ with menash

+-   uri -> Connection URI of rabbitMQ (Needed only if createRabbitConnection is true)

--   retryOptions -> retryOption to connect to RabbitMQ (details in menashmq readme)
+-   retryOptions -> retryOption to connect to RabbitMQ (details in menashmq readme, needed only if createRabbitConnection is true)

 **logInfo/logWarn/logError**

 -   local -> True if only local log, otherwise send to queue

+-   scope -> The scope of the log - APP / SYSTEM

 -   title -> Title of the log

--   scope -> The scope of the log - APP / SYSTEM

 -   message -> The message of the log